-8.5.10 Chapter 10: Monaghan Town
+8.6.10 Chapter 10: Monaghan Town

-For an explanation of SEO codes e.g. B1, B2, B3, PHH1, etc. refer to Table 8.2 on page 74.
+For an explanation of SEO codes e.g. B1, B2, B3, PHH1, etc. refer to Table 8.2 on page 75.

-Likely to Improve Probable Conflict Mitigated No Likely status of SEOs with status of Conflicts interaction SEOs - unlikely to oonnots with status of be mitigated SEOs Specific Strategic Objectives for Settlement Plan Towns Somingatod 0200 MTSO1: To facilitate the development of Monaghan to maintain its position as the principle town in the County at the B1 B2 B3 B4 PHH1 B1 B2 B3 B4 top of the settlement hierarchy and to ensure that its expansion takes place in an orderly and sustainable fashion that S1 W1 W2 W3 M1 PHH1 S1 W1 W2 will not detract from the vitality and viability of its town centre.
-M2 M3 C1 CH1 W3 M1 M2 M3 C1 CH2 L1 CH1 CH2 L1 Specific objectives · · Town centre B1 B2 B3 B4 PHH1 B1 B2 B3 B4 1.
+Likely to Improve Probable Conflict Mitigated No Likely status of SEOs with status of Conflicts interaction SEOs - unlikely to with status of be mitigated SEOs Specific Strategic Objectives for Settlement Plan Towns MTSO1: To facilitate the development of Monaghan to maintain its position as the principle town in the County at the B1 B2 B3 B4 PHH1 B1 B2 B3 B4 top of the settlement hierarchy and to ensure that its expansion takes place in an orderly and sustainable fashion that S1 W1 W2 W3 M1 PHH1 S1 W1 W2 will not detract from the vitality and viability of its town centre.
+M2 M3 C1 CH1 W3 M1 M2 M3 C1 CH2 L1 CH1 CH2 L1 Specific objectives Town centre B1 B2 B3 B4 PHH1 B1 B2 B3 B4 1.
 Ensure that all development proposals in the vicinity of Dublin Street/Roosky have regard to the Local Area S1 W1 W2 W3 M1 PHH1 S1 W1 W2 Action Plan for lands to the North East of Dublin Street.
 M2 M3 C1 CH1 W3 M1 M2 M3 C1 2.
 Ensure that all development proposals within the Dublin Street Regeneration Plan area have regard to the CH2 L1 CH1 CH2 L1 regeneration strategy and development objectives of the Dublin Street Regeneration Plan.
 3. To provide a new multiuser Peace Campus on the old Machinery yard site within the lifetime of the plan subject to the availability of funding.
 4. Encourage new developments which refurbish existing buildings and back lands in order to eliminate dereliction and reinforce the town centre Retailing 5.
 Extend the town's retail base as the County Town and the Tier 1 designation in the County Monaghan Retail Strategy 2016 Industry and Enterprise 6.
 Promote Monaghan as the key industrial and employment centre in line with its County Town Status Tourism 7.
 To support the established festivals and events and to deliver on increased bed nights in suitable locations.
 8. To support the re-opening of the Ulster Canal in Monaghan Town Recreation, amenity and open space 9.
 Ensure Peter's Lake and its environs are a key amenity area both for urban dwellers and the general public.
-Insure Peter's Lake and its environs are a key amenity area both for urban dweners and the general public.
-To provide sufficient open space and amenity areas within and adjacent to the town.
+10. To provide sufficient open space and amenity areas within and adjacent to the town.
 11. Encourage and facilitate the provision of appropriate and sensitive recreational development within Rossmore Park Natural and Built Heritage 12.
 To protect natural amenities such as Peter's Lake, Rossmore Park, and Wright's Wood from intrusive development that would detrimentally impact on them or their designation 13.
 To protect and enhance the character of the Architectural Conservation Areas within the town.
-Commentary l L 1 ۰
+Commentary • •